Eurydia/notes-on-clean-programming-language/docs/_meta/Functions/Function Implementation Selection.md

 > Implementations are tried in descending order.
 > The first implementation, whose parameters match with every argument, is selected.

-Visit this [[Functions/Example/Function Implementation Selection Steps In Action|example]] to see the steps in action.
+Visit this [[Function Implementation Selection Steps In Action|example]] to see the steps in action.

 > [!warning]
 > When no function implementation can be selected, the function call results in a run-time error

-Visit this [[Functions/Example/No Function Implementation Is Selected|example]] to see the how a run-time error occurs.
+Visit this [[No Function Implementation Is Selected|example]] to see the how a run-time error occurs.

 ---